-Create two volumes in each availability zone for each SQL instance.
+Create two volumes in each availability zone for each SQL server instance, a total of four volumes.

 - 1. From the left navigation pane of the EC2 Dashboard, select Instances to display your instances. - 2.
-Select your instance.
-In the Description tab in the bottom pane, note the Zone for the instance. - 3.
+Click on your instance ID.
+In the Instance Summary block at the top, note the Subnet ID/ Availability Zone. - 3.
+Return to the EC2 Dashboard. - 4.
 From the left navigation pane, select Volumes under Elastic Block Store (EBS).

-The console displays a list of current elastic block store volumes in that region.
-(You should see the elastic block store volume that serves as the root device volume for your instance.)
+The console displays a list of the current elastic block store volumes in that region.
+You should see the elastic block store volume that serves as the root device volume for your instance.
+The state will be inuse.
+To quickly identify it in the future add a name to the elastic block store for your instance.